 Food trucks are one of the most delicious trends to drive into meetings and events in recent memory.
-If you've never actually hired one for a private event, however, there are a few things you should know, according to meetings technology company Social Tables
+If you've never actually hired one for a private event, however, there are a few things you should know, according to meetings technology company Social Tables, which recently published a guide to food trucks on its blog.

 For starters, it's a good idea to know how much they cost.
 "The food truck business has been booming for more than a decade; it's now a $2 billion industry and growing," Social Tables observes.
 "Despite their popularity, they don't break the bank for event organizers.
 In fact, food truck catering can be significantly less expensive than traditional catering."